schramm-famm/docs/design/websocket_protocol.md

         shifter's start caret = range.start

 if there was a replacement with a positive delta.doc:
-    do the same process ass the normal addition but with the editor's end caret equal to its start caret and delta.start instead of delta.doc
+    do the same process as the normal addition but with the editor's end caret equal to its start caret and delta.start instead of delta.doc
 ```